Data Engineering and Its Main Concepts: Explaining the Data Pipeline, Data Warehouse, and Data Engineer Role

 A Data lake is a vast pool for saving data in its native, unprocessed form.
 A data lake stands out for its high agility as it isn’t limited to a warehouse’s fixed configuration.

-A popular open source example of a data lake platform is Hadoop.
-It’s a large-scale data processing framework based on Java.
+So, Hadoop is a large-scale data processing framework based on Java.
 This software project is capable of structuring various big data types for further analysis.
 The platform allows for splitting data analysis jobs across various computers and processing them in parallel.